01 of 20

 Taj Palace and Tower Hotel

-Mumbai's landmark Taj Palace Hotel, built in 1903, is unsurpassed architectural marvel that brings together Moorish, Oriental and Florentine styles.
+Mumbai's landmark Taj Palace Hotel, built in 1903, is an unsurpassed architectural marvel that brings together Moorish, Oriental and Florentine styles.
 Its structure is striking, with many chandeliers, archways, domes, and turrets.
-The hotel also has a noteworthy collection of art work and artifacts that gives it an eclectic feeling.
+The hotel also has a noteworthy collection of artwork and artifacts that gives it an eclectic feeling.

 Treat yourself to high tea at the renowned Sea Lounge in the Heritage wing, or a meal at Souk overlooking Mumbai harbor.